By Rosemary Rogers, Columnist

 Emmett O’Connell, Deirdre’s brother, said of Eleanor (the family continued to call her Eleanor):

 “She was always going to be on stage.
-From her earliest years, acting on the stage was what she wanted and that never varied.
-She had a beautiful singing voice, people tried to detour her off to concentrate on the singing side, but acting was what she wanted.”
+From her earliest years, acting was what she wanted and that never varied.
+She had a beautiful singing voice.
+People tried to detour her off to concentrate on the singing side, but acting was what she wanted.”

 Emmett O’Connell was inducted into the Irish America Hall of Fame in 2015.